michibinder/michibinder.github.io/_pages/about.md

     overlay_image: "/images/header_images/kalkkögel_sunset.jpg"
 ---

-Regularly daydreaming of powder turns or endless surf rides.
-Lucky me, every now and then I can just load the van with too much gear and pretend to chase these amazing lines and waves Mother Nature provides.

-In a time-lapse version my life could be summarized with...
+"Waves are inspiring not because they rise and fall, But because each time they fall they never fail to rise again" (Ralph Waldo Emerson)

+My life in a time-lapse version:

 - Played lots of Tennis during my school days
-- Played more Tennis throughout Europe
+- Played more Tennis throughout Europe until finishing high school
 - Played College Tennis for the University of Kentucky and University of New Orleans, but more and more injuries restrained myself
-- Went back home to southern Germany and got a Bachelor degree in **Aerospace Engeneering** alongside quite some tennis coaching
+- Went back home to southern Germany and got a Bachelor degree in **Aerospace Engeneering** at the University of Stuttgart
+- Played a bit more tennis, but I was mostly coaching/teaching during my Bachelor
-- Played less tennis, which got replaced by skitouring, surfing, slacklining, ...
+- Then tennis got more and more replaced by skitouring, surfing, slacklining, ...
 - Wrote my Bachelor thesis at NASA Ames in Mountain View, CA, within the SOFIA project
 - Picked up a camera to annoy my fellow people and justify a few more trips
-- Some traveling through Chile and Argentina for skitouring
+- Some traveling through Chile and Argentina for skitouring with friends
 - Started my Master degree in **Atmospheric Sciences** in Innsbruck

 And now...
 I am finishing my M.Sc. by writing my thesis at the German aerospace center (DLR) Oberpfaffenhofen about gravity waves in the stratosphere.

 In addition, I am also working for the avalanche warning service Tyrol in **Innsbruck**.
 Snowpack simulations and their analysis, visualisation, ... mainly coding and developing new tools for the avalanche forecaster on duty.
 You can find somewhat more info in the research section.

-I hope you like my photographs, but, if not, I can probably handle the disappointment.
+Hopefully, you like my photographs, but, if not, I can handle the disappointment.

 <!--

+Regularly daydreaming of powder turns or endless surf rides.
+Lucky me, every now and then I can just load the van with too much gear and pretend to chase these amazing lines and waves Mother Nature provides.

 Many interesting things to do, many interesting things to study...

-Time lapse version:

-- Tennis + School + Tennis + Soccer + Tennis
-- College Tennis for UK (University of Kentucky) and UNO (University of New Orleans)
-- Bachelor in Aerospace Engeneering and lots of tennis coaching
-- Bachelor thesis at NASA Ames in Mountain View, CA, USA
-- Some traveling through Chile and Argentina for skitouring
-- IBK

 A lot has happened to get here
 A pair of skies, a surfboard